-Engineering Research

-engineering.vanderbilt.edu/research.aspx

 Our engineering professors, all dedicated teachers, are also committed to ongoing scholarship and research.
 Faculty and students collaborate across disciplines to address critical research initiatives that characterize the school's commitment to developing technological solutions with real-world impact.

-Energy and Environment

-The School of Engineering at Vanderbilt is recognized as an international research leader in areas of structural reliability and risk, nuclear waste management, and teaching assessment approaches to environmental decision making.
+Energy and Environment The School of Engineering at Vanderbilt is recognized as an international research leader in areas of structural reliability and risk, nuclear waste management, and teaching assessment approaches to environmental decision making.
+Health Care Critical research initiatives are ongoing in cellular dynamics in immunology, cardiology, cancer, as well as MRI and imaging systems to guide surgery.

-Health Care

-Critical research initiatives are ongoing in cellular dynamics in immunology, cardiology, cancer, as well as MRI and imaging systems to guide surgery.
 Other research efforts include laser-tissue interaction, biomedical optics, and bionanotechnology.

-Defense and National Security A large number of faculty and students engage in leading-edge research of significant importance to critical commercial and government systems, including model-based design of trustworthy information systems, diagnostics of complex systems and tools for the design of embedded systems.
+Security A large number of faculty and students engage in leading-edge research of significant importance to critical commercial and government systems, including model-based design of trustworthy information systems, diagnostics of complex systems and tools for the design of embedded systems.
 Information Technology Research focus includes computer networking and network security, human-machine teaming, machine learning, and software engineering.
+Mechanical engineering professor Michael Goldfarb walks with middle Tennessee resident Craig Hutto outside Olin Hall as Goldfarb tests a new prosthetic leg that has been developed in his lab.

+Richard Stroder (School of Engineering '12) tracks motility of a biological motor using a microscope capable of visualizing a single molecule while graduate student Juan Carlos Cordova and chemical and biomolecular associate professor Matthew Lang observe.
 Multidisciplinary capability is a particular strength of the school.
-Through programs funded by the National Institutes of Health, the National Science Foundation, the Department of Defense, the Department of Energy, and others, the School of Engineering participates in multidisciplinary collaborations with many top-25 universities and national laboratories.
+Through programs funded by the National Institutes of Health, the National Science Foundation, the Department of Defense, the Department of Energy, and others, the School of Engineering participates in multidisciplinary collaborations with many top 25 universities and national laboratories.
 The school plays a leading role in transinstitutional collaborations in nanoscience, nanoengineering, environmental, and integrative biosystems research.
 Additional transinstitutional centers in which the school plays an important role include learning sciences, environmental management, and cognitive neuroscience.
 Engineering faculty members are engaged in a diverse collection of research projects, such as embedded information systems and smart materials, robotics, laser surgery equipment, intelligent transportation systems, genetic therapy techniques, thin films, integrated computer systems, machine learning, renewable energy systems, and power conversion.